skirtapaieo/blockchain-101/README.md

 Examples: Aragon and Dework

-# 2 - Building a Web3 dApp
+# 2 - Building a Web3 dApp - a decentralized art marketplace

+We are creating a decentralized marketplace, for digital art.

+## Smart contract

+Central to the dApp will be a "smart contract", that will be deployed on Ethereum.

+## Front-ned

+## Decentralized storage

+## Identity

+## DAO

-# 3- BlockchainExpert
+# 3- BlockchainExpert (course at Algoexpert.ai)

 - [Web 1.0, 2.0, 3.0](#web-10-20-30)
 - [Centralized vs Decentralized](#centralized-vs-decentralized)